av1155/PyFun/Readme.md

 ## Usage

 When you run the program, you will be prompted to choose between the three functions.
-Enter the corresponding number to the function you want to use, and follow the instructions.
+Enter the corresponding number to the function you want to use, and follow the instructions